NOTE: This product has been discontinued.

 TiVo does have a small killer feature that I wish Stream+ had.
 When you fast forward to skip over commercials, and then you resume play, the TiVo will start playback of the video a few seconds BEFORE the point at which you pressed the play button.
 This is because you always overshoot by a bit.
 This would have been great to have on the Stream+.

 The Stream+ powers on very fast, allowing you to start watching TV in under ten seconds, not bad!

 Next, it was time to plug in the hard drive to do some recording.
 I plugged in my old (10+-year-old) USB drive.
 The Stream+ asked if I wanted to format it, and I proceeded:

 After this setup, you can go to any show in the channel guide and select it to record.
 If it's a TV series, you have the option of recording the whole series or just one episode.
 This is fine, but the Tablo recording interface is nicer because it lets you search for TV shows and movies to record alphabetically instead of having to search for it chronologically in the channel guide.
 With the Stream+, you kind of have to know when the show will be airing, then you have to find it in the guide to select it to record.
 That could take a lot of scrolling forward.

-One thing that’s not immediately obvious is how to record the show you’re currently watching.
+Because the Stream+ remote does not have a record button, it's not immediately obvious is how to record the show you're currently watching.
 To do that, press the pause button, then cursor over to the red dot on the screen, which is the on-screen record button.

 The Stream+ has two tuners so you can watch one show while recording another.

 Note that the hard drive format is different from what your computer or laptop uses, so, unfortunately, you can’t just plug it into your computer and copy the video files to your computer.

 Also, note that the Stream+ will only record from your broadcast TV antenna.
 It won't record from its apps like Pluto TV.